pedrovgs/Kuronometer/README.md

 ![screencast](./art/screencast.gif)

 Additionally, Kuronometer is going to report your build time to a remote service we will use to show how long developers around the world have been building software.
 Soon, we will publish a real time chronometer with the amount of time we've been building software [here](http://kuronometer.io).
 Your project data can be reported anonymously, so don't be afraid of using this project.
 Server side code can be found [here](https://github.com/delr3ves/KuronometerServer).

-If you are using Gradle, and at some point during your live as software engineer complained about build times, please install this plugin and help us to show how long we wait for the compiler.

 ![compilingTime](http://ardalis.com/wp-content/uploads/2016/02/compiling-300x262.png)